CJL1nk/SLImage/README.md

 The 2nd mode, editor, will open/create an image to edit.
 If the image doesn't already exist, a width and height will need to be specified.
 If no image is provided, it will default to unnamed.slmg.
 <br>
-The editor itself is quite simple, however is currently only keybind driven (GUI will be implemented later).
-A color can be chosen by using the numpad keys, Numpad 7/4 to increase/decrease red value, Numpad 8/5 to increase/decrease green value, Numpad 9/6 to increase/decrease blue value, and Numpad 1/0 to increase/decrease alpha.
-After your color has been selected, you can draw that color using LMB.
-The image can be saved by clicking S or Q, where Q will save and exit.
-To exit without saving, press ESC.
+The editor itself is quite simple, however is currently only [keybind](#Keybinds) driven (GUI will be implemented later).
+A color can be chosen using the numpad keys, where the current color selected will be outputted to terminal.
+Similarly, a brush size can also be selected.
+After your color and brush has been selected, you can draw that color wherever you'd like on the window.
+The image can then be safely saved an exited.
 To open an image in editor mode, do:

 `./SLImage e </path/to/your/slimage> <width> <height>`

 If the executable is run with no arguments, it will default to opening an editor for an image named unnamed.slmg.
+## Keybinds

+- LMB: Draw
+- \+ : Increase brush size
+- \- : Decrease brush size
+- Numpad7: Increase red value
+- Numpad4: Decrease red value
+- Numpad8: Increase green value
+- Numpad5: Decrease green value
+- Numpad9: Increase blue value
+- Numpad6: Decrease blue value
+- Numpad1: Increase alpha (currently unused)
+- Numpad0: Decrease alpha (currently unused)
+- S: Save image
+- Q:  Save and quit
+- ESC: Exit without saving

 # The Format Itself